 Every establishment must appoint a trained EVC.
-New appointee's must complete an OEAP accredited EVC training course and attend an accredited revalidation session every three years.
+It is advisable for the EVC to be a senior member of staff within the establishment.
+New appointees must complete an OEAP accredited EVC training course and attend an accredited revalidation session every three years.
 These courses cover the strategic leadership and management of off-site educational visits, outdoor learning and adventurous activities.